Centre for Personal Development

 The Centre for Personal Development focuses on bespoke personal development for directors, aspiring directors and their teams.

-We work collaboratively with other centres of excellence at Lancaster, where leading edge research is being conducted in related fields of learning, such as the Centre for Performance Led HR, (Professor Paul Sparrow) and the Centre for Strategic Management (Professor Julia Balogun).
+We work collaboratively with other centres of excellence at Lancaster, where leading-edge research is being conducted in related fields of learning, such as the Centre for Performance-led HR and the Centre for Strategic Management.

 The Centre for Personal Development is able to bring significant benefits to senior executives and their organisations by ensuring the learning design is grounded in an ‘inside out’ approach to the development of senior leaders.
 This approach, combined with critically reflective learning processes, encourages participants to challenge themselves and their assumptions about leadership.